BarakBinyamin/BLE_LED_Display/starter code/README.md

 # Starter code

-Basic instructiona, easy to use and easy to change code
+Basic instructional, easy to use and easy to change code

 ## Walkthroughs